LLNL/exajugo/jl_hiop_pridec/README.md

    All output files are saved in different directories according to the ranks of the processes: rank_0, rank_1, ...

    Outputs are written to two different directories:

       - rank_logs: logs of all ranks are written to this directory, written to different directories according to rank;

-      - iterations: solution and iteration data for the master problem as well as for each contingency problem are saved to this directory in different directories, according to the contingency number (0 for master).
+      - problems: solution and iteration data for the master problem as well as for each contingency problem are saved to this directory in different directories, according to the contingency number (0 for master).

    Logs: the logs saved to rank_logs directory are the following:
       - log_case_JOBNUMBER_0.out: screen output;